entelognathus/agnathan-phylogeny/agnathan character list.md

 32. Eyes: 0, laterally placed (interorbital distance equal to width of head at that position); 1, close together near midline (interorbital distance substantially less than width of head at that position); 2, on prominent eyestalk.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

-Although the eyes are oriented anteriorly rather than laterally Sacabambaspis has been scored 0 as the eyes are placed laterally relative to the head width at that position.
+> - Dearden *et al*.
+(2023): “Although the eyes are oriented anteriorly rather than laterally Sacabambaspis has been scored 0 as the eyes are placed laterally relative to the head width at that position.
 We have scored Eriptychius absent based on the inferred position of the orbits and orbital scales.